richie-omondi/AirBnB_clone/README.md

 ## Tests

 All the code is tested with the unittest module.
-The test for the classes are in the`test_models folder`.
+The tests for all the classes and functions are in the `tests` folder.

 ## Authors
 * [Richard Orido](https://github.com/richie-omondi)